ChigozieCO/DevOps-tasks/Task-1-Environment-Setup/README.md

 After the VPC configuration, I wrote the configuration for my EC2 security group.
 My security group allowed RDP and HTTP traffic into the server.

+Since I knew I was going to use Ansible for the configuration of the server, I also whitelisted the WimRm ports so that Ansible can connect to the server.
+I did this by adding ingress rules for port 5985 and 5986 which are the default ports of WimRm.

 ### Create Windows Server

 Finally I created the windows server using the `aws_instance` resource.